 Ivan Andrade is a Catalan writer and director who holds a degree in Microelectronics Engineering from University Autónoma of Barcelona, and a Master’s Degree in Dramaturgy and Playwriting from the Royal Holloway University of London (funded by the SGAE Foundation).

-As an actor, he has worked for more than 12 years in theatre, cinema and television mainly in Barcelona and internationally.
-His writing and directing career begun in 2013 with some adaptations and small pieces that lead him to co-found The Amateurs Company in 2015 with the intention of producing their own inter-disciplinary small and medium size projects, both in Spain and the UK, where he is based.
+As an actor, he has worked for more than 12 years in theatre, cinema, and television mainly in Barcelona and internationally.
+His writing and directing career began in 2013 with some adaptations and small pieces that lead him to co-found The Amateurs Company in 2015 with the intention of producing their own inter-disciplinary small and medium-size projects, both in Spain and the UK, where he is based.

 ‘The Conscious Body’ advocates for the development of the performer’s physicality through acknowledging and embodying the energy/excitement/fear that arouses in front of an audience as a way to achieve an enhanced state of performance: a sort of permeability that allows the performer to perceive and respond to reality with a high level of presence and creativity.

 His recent works for The Amateurs include authoring and directing ‘A Little Prince’, a contemporary musical adaptation of Saint-Exupéry’s ‘The Little Prince’, presented at the Brighton Fringe Festival in 2016, award-nominee for Best Musical Show; and ‘A New Beginning’, a dance-theatre science-fiction piece presented as a work-in-progress at Nau Ivanow in 2016, which will premiere in July 2017 opening the runoff Festival (Barcelona), and will travel to other festivals in France.